astrolabsoftware/grafink/README.md

   }
   // VertexLoader batch settings vertexLoader {
-    batchSize = 100
+    // Currently not being used, intended to batch the janusgraph vertex loading transactions batchSize = 100
+    // The vertices created from the data will be labelled as this label label = "alert"
+    // This config specifies path to a file that describes certain fixed vertices
+    // that will be created before loading the data.
+There is a check in place to make sure these vertices
+    // are not added again on every run. fixedVertices = "/fixedvertices.csv"
   }
   // EdgeLoader settings
   edgeLoader = {
-    batchSize = 100
+    // Currently not being used, intended to batch the janusgraph edge loading transactions batchSize = 100
-    parallelism = 10
+    // Default parallelism for loading edges when the total edges to be loaded per classifier is less than taskSize parallelism = 10
     taskSize = 25000
-    rules {
+    // This config defines the rules to be applied for creating edges in the graph.
+    // Note that each rule specified here will add a SET of edges to the graph, as described
+    // by the algorithm of the rule (see VertexClassifiers) rulesToApply = ["twoModeClassifier", "sameValueClassifier"]
+    // Configurations for each of the supported rules that can be applied to generate edges in the graph
+    // See the section on VertexClassifer to read more about these rules {
       similarityClassifer {
         similarityExp = "(rfscore AND snnscore) OR mulens OR cdsxmatch OR objectId OR roid" }
+      twoModeClassifier {
+        recipes = ["supernova", "microlensing", "catalog", "asteroids"]
+      }
+      sameValueClassifier {
+        colsToConnect = ["objectId"]
+      }
     }
   }